Karnushin/Time-Series/README.md

 ### Time Series

-This repo is to save some my tasks about time series that I made.
+This repo is to save some my tasks in time series that I made.